 In open rhinoplasty nose procedures the surgeon would make an incision across the columellar area of the nose and reconstruct the cartilage to alter the shape and size of the nose.
 Sutures would be put in place to close the incision and a splint would be set on the nose for a week so that the new shape stabilizes.
 When the swelling subsides, the new shape of the nose would be visible.
 However, in open rhinoplasty, a small scar would be visible on the underside of the nose.

 In our clinic we do not like the open rhinoplasty, due to a lot of negatives (loss or necrosis of cartilage etc.) and visible scars.
-We use closed rhinoplasty techniques - the stitches inside the nose are not visible.
-There are no casts, no tampons, no bruises around the eyes, no external scars.
+Therefore, we use closed rhinoplasty techniques - the stitches inside the nose are not visible.
+In addition, there are no casts, no intranasal packing, no bruises around the eyes, no external scars.